ogniandantchev/ML_engineer_nd009_capstone/project.md

 ## 7. Project Design

 a.
-Data loading and exploration.
+Data import and exploration;  Data cleaning and pre-processing;  Feature engineering and data transformation;  Save the clean data in compact new format for use in other notebooks and upload to AWS bucket.

 b.
-Data cleaning and pre-processing.
+Split the data into training, validation, and testing sets;  Define and train a Gated Recurrent Unit (GRU) RNN Model.

 c.
-Feature engineering and data transformation.
+Split the data into training, validation, and testing sets; Define and train a Dilated Causal CNN Model.

 d.
-Splitting the data into training, validation, and testing sets.
+Split the data into training, validation, and testing sets; Define and train a model from  Gluon Time Series (GluonTS) toolkit by Amazon Science

 e.
-Defining and training a Gated Recurrent Unit (GRU) RNN Model.
+Evaluate and compare the models.

 f.
-Defining and training a Dilated Causal CNN Model.

-g.
-Evaluating and comparing model performances.

-h.
-Presenting predictions for offer sending.
+Deploy one of the models to AWS

 ## 8. References